What to drink at German Christmas markets: from glühwein to feuerzangenbowle

 When I was a university student in Heidelberg, having a beverage at a German Christmas market was an easy choice: hot mulled red wine in a paper cup.
 Spicy, warming, steamy liquid-filled cups held with both hands to accompany a stroll through a market or town.
 But that was a while back.
 Now, well, Christmas market drinks in Germany have become big business.

-As the menus get longer and choices more exotic, anybody who doesn’t speak German or know the holiday or a region’s customs will find themselves baffled at best in a quest to just have a hot, heart-warming beverage, adult or not.
+As menus grow longer and choices become more exotic, anyone unfamiliar with German or a region’s customs may find themselves baffled, at best, in their quest for a simple, heart-warming beverage, regardless of age.

 What to say: "Ich möchte einen Glühwein, bitte" ("Ikh mookh-tuh eye-nen glue-vine, bit-uh") for "I'd like a Glühwein, please."

-Schuss – (“Shoe-ss“) Next question you’ll hear when you order a glühwein (and some other beverages perhaps): “Mit Schuss?”
+Schuss – ("Shoe-ss") Next question you’ll hear when you order a glühwein (and some other beverages perhaps): “Mit Schuss?”
 Literally meaning, “with a shot?”
 The menu will specify the list of choices.
 Sometimes it just means a schnapps or maybe rum.
-But it could also mean for example, amaretto, vodka, or Cointreau.
-So, if you say, “Ja,” (“yes”) the next question could be what kind.
+But it could also mean, for example, amaretto, vodka, or Cointreau.
+So, if you say, "Ja," ("yes"), the next question could be what kind.
 And a Schuss will cost about an extra 50 euro cents to 1 euro.
-Careful, that added alcohol with the sweet drink can add a real one-two punch!
+Be careful, adding more alcohol to the already alcoholic sweet drink can create a real one-two punch!

 What you'll hear: "Mit Schuss?" ("mitt shoe-ss?")